Burger King Corp. v. Rudzewicz

 Facts

 Brian MacShara and John Rudzewicz (defendants) jointly applied for a Burger King franchise in Detroit.
-MacShara and Rudzewicz negotiated the deal with Burger King Corp.’s (plaintiff) Michigan’s district office and the Miami headquarters.
-The two men were granted a franchise, and MacShara attended a management course on how to run a Burger King in Miami.
-Rudzewicz purchased $165,000 in restaurant equipment from Burger King corporate division in Miami.
+MacShara and Rudzewicz negotiated the deal with the Michigan district office and the Miami headquarters of Burger King Corp. (plaintiff).
+The two men were granted a franchise, and MacShara attended a management course in Miami on how to run a Burger King.
+Rudzewicz purchased $165,000 in restaurant equipment from Burger King's corporate division in Miami.
 Under the franchise agreement, MacShara and Rudzewicz were to remit franchise fees and royalties to Burger King Corp. in Miami.
-MacShara and John Rudzewicz were unable to make these payments due to low finances.
-Burger King Corp. sued them for breach of contract in federal district court in Florida.
+MacShara and Rudzewicz were unable to make these payments due to low finances.
+Burger King Corp. sued MacShara and Rudzewicz for breach of contract in federal district court in Florida.
 Burger King claimed that federal court was appropriate under diversity and trademark jurisdiction.
 MacShara and Rudzewicz claimed that the court did not have personal jurisdiction over them.
 The court rejected their objection and awarded Burger King damages and injunctive relief.
 The court of appeals reversed the judgment, concluding that the district court did not have personal jurisdiction.
 The United States Supreme Court granted certiorari.

 Rule of Law